 Dracaena Fragrans – Corn Plant – Makes a great Houseplant

 It is not too hard to figure out why Dracaena Fragrans is called The Corn Plant.
 The whole plant makes me think of corn growing in my garden, especially when it is grown on one stalk.
+Indoor plants such as Dracena are large and give a lot of softness to the corner of a room.

 More interest comes from the plant when the growing tip is chopped off and it sprouts into many stems.